How to Get the Most Out of a Red Team Test

 Don’t reuse credentials.
-As the previous example showed, it can be very risky.
+It can be very risky.
 For a Windows domain, ensure that Local Administrator credentials are not reused, or those accounts are disabled.
 Additionally, if users within your IT team have a normal user account and an administrator account, ensure that their passwords are not the same for both.
 During penetration tests, when we can obtain one set of Local Administrator credentials, more often than not, we can use those to access multiple systems within the environment.

 - Are your policies and procedures in line with best practices?

 As a penetration tester I don’t necessarily enjoy diving into the documentation, but if your organization’s password policy hasn’t been updated in 4 years, it’s time to revisit that.
-It’s 2020 folks, don’t make me write another blog on why you need the minimum length in your password policy to be longer than 8 characters.
+It’s 2022 folks, don’t make me write another blog on why you need the minimum length in your password policy to be longer than 8 characters.
 USE STRONG PASSPHRASES, a password manager (to help prevent password reuse and suggest strong passwords), and multi-factor authentication.
 If you need help integrating best practices for policies and procedure, consult an advisory and compliance services team.

-- Are you training our employees on cybersecurity best practices, as well as your internal IT policies and procedures?
+- Are you training your employees on cybersecurity best practices, as well as your internal IT policies and procedures?

-Training is key, particularly now that many organizations have implemented remote work (check-out of home network security blog for security tips).
+Training is key, particularly now that many organizations have implemented remote work (check-out our home network security blog for security tips).
 The weakest part of any organization’s cybersecurity is frequently your staff, and attackers know this.
 If your staff is not trained to recognize the hallmarks of a phishing email or the steps to take to report a potential threat, an attacker will be able to exploit this vulnerability.
-According to the 2020 Verizon Data Breach Investigation Report found that 82% of breaches involved a human element – e.g. social engineering – and over 60% of those attacks were a result of phishing.
+In fact, the 2022 Verizon Data Breach Investigation Report found that 82% of breaches involved a human element – e.g. social engineering – and over 60% of those attacks were a result of phishing.
 Training your staff is one of the most important steps you can take to prevent a cybersecurity incident.
 If you need help, we offer managed, on-demand employee cybersecurity training.

 - Do you have Multi-Factor Authentication in place?